maryamkameli/Space-Mission-Failure-Prediction/README.md

 Space.csv -  the fixed version of Space.csv

-astro_3.csv - the fixed version of https://www.kaggle.com/datasets/rosetabares/spacemissionsflightstatus
+astro_3.csv - the fixed version of spacemissionsflightstatus